Nakurai/ringabell/README.md

 ### Installation ###
-0. Install nodejs
+1. Install nodejs
-1. Download one of the players listed on the [play-sound](https://github.com/shime/play-sound) page (it is used to play the sound on the computer)
+2. Clone or download this repository and run `npm install`
-2. Add the player to your path
+3. Download one of the players listed on the [play-sound](https://github.com/shime/play-sound) page (it is used to play the sound on the computer)
-3. Clone or download this repository and run `npm install`
+4. Add the player to your path

 ### Use ###
 To use it once, just run `npm start`.